 - ½ teaspoon pepper

 - 1 teaspoon salt

 - Toss the brussels sprouts in a bowl with the olive oil, pepper, salt, garlic powder, and onion powder until coated

-- Place brussel sprouts on a nonstick baking sheet, and spread out into an even layer
+- Place the frozen brussel sprouts on a nonstick baking sheet, and spread out into an even layer

 - Roast at 400 degrees for 10 minutes

 - At this point the brussels should be soft enough to cut through.
 Cut each brussel sprout in half and place back on the baking sheet (I use kitchen scissors for this)